');

 About Rockford, WA

-Rockford is a small community in Washington with a population of 407 residents.
-The median household income is $70,625 per year, which is above the national average.
-The median age in Rockford is 50.2 years.
+Rockford is a small community located in Washington with a population of 407 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $70,625 per year, which is 6% below the national median of $75,149.
+The median age of 50.2 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Rockford Ranks in Washington